How to Handle Difficult People

 "A sinful man disquieteth friends, and maketh debate among them that be at peace."--Ecclesiasticus 28:9

-What do you do when people give you unsolicited advice, openly criticize you, practice emotional blackmail, or seek a fight?
+Difficult people give you unsolicited advice, openly criticize you, practice emotional blackmail, or seek a fight.

 This means that you insult yourself worse.
-For example, if they say "you are slow," you say, "yeah, I'm so slow that the snails are passing me by."
+For example, if they say, "You are slow," then you say, "Yeah, I'm so slow that the snails are passing me by."
 By exaggerating the attack you defuse it.
 So make a joke of it by tripling it!

 This technique only works if taken to the absolute extreme.
 If you use this technique and quit under pressure, then you will have an even worse situation.
 Again, do not use this technique unless you are committed to it 100% and are willing to ride it out until the bitter end.

 This is similar to how politicians handle the press.
 The politician says whatever they have on their agenda no matter what questions they are asked.
-The politician wisely ignores the questions or agenda of the newscaster or reporter as they are basically traps or attempts to create conflict.
+The politician wisely ignores the questions or agenda of the newscaster or reporter, because their questions are basically traps or attempts to create conflict.